When to visit the vet?

 The clinical signs of an abortionabortion refers to the loss of a pregnancy before the viability of the fetus, i.e. before it could survive outside the womb.
 This can be caused naturally by various factors or be medically induced. vary depending on the stage of pregnancy and the cause:

-Systemic symptoms such as Fever, Lethargy, inappetence, and dehydrationDehydration occurs when the body loses more fluid than it takes in.
-This can lead to a number of problems, including headaches, Dizziness, and in extreme cases, renal failure or Cardiovascular collapse. can occur, especially in infectiousInfectious describes the ability of a pathogen to be transmitted from one individual to another and trigger an infection.
+Systemic symptoms such as Fever, lethargy, loss of appetite, and dehydrationDehydration occurs when the body loses more fluid than it takes in.
+This can lead to a number of problems, including headaches, Dizziness, and in extreme cases, renal failure or Cardiovascular collapse. may occur, especially with infectiousInfectious describes the ability of a pathogen to be transmitted from one individual to another and trigger an infection.
 It also refers to diseases caused by such pathogens. causes.
-In the case of incomplete abortionabortion refers to the loss of a pregnancy before the viability of the fetus, i.e. before it could survive outside the womb.
-This can be caused naturally by various factors or be medically induced., if parts of the placentaThe placenta is an organ that develops in the uterus during pregnancy and provides the fetus with oxygen and nutrients via the umbilical cord.
-It also serves as a barrier to some infectious agents. or fetuses remain, metritis (inflammation of the uterusThe uterus, also known as the womb, is a female reproductive organ in which the fetus grows and develops during pregnancy.
-It consists of muscle tissue and is lined with a mucous membrane.) can develop, which can lead to septicSeptic refers to an infection or condition characterized by the presence of pathogenic microorganisms in the blood or other tissues, often associated with a systemic inflammatory response. shock.
+In an incomplete abortionabortion refers to the loss of a pregnancy before the viability of the fetus, i.e. before it could survive outside the womb.
+This can be caused naturally by various factors or be medically induced., when parts of the placentaThe placenta is an organ that develops in the uterus during pregnancy and provides the fetus with oxygen and nutrients via the umbilical cord.
+It also serves as a barrier to some infectious agents. or fetuses remain, metritis (uterine inflammation) can develop and may lead to septic shock.

 Diagnosis

 - UltrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
-In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. examination to check the condition of the pregnancy
+In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. examination to check the status of the pregnancy

 - Blood tests to identify infections or hormonal disorders

 - PCR tests (polymerase chain reaction) allow rapid and precise identification of infectiousInfectious describes the ability of a pathogen to be transmitted from one individual to another and trigger an infection.
-It also refers to diseases caused by such pathogens. agents such as Brucella canis or CanineCanine refers to anything related to dogs.
-The term is used to describe characteristics, diseases, or specific aspects that specifically affect dogs.
-Herpesvirus.
+It also refers to diseases caused by such pathogens. agents such as Brucella canis or canineCanine refers to anything related to dogs.
+The term is used to describe characteristics, diseases, or specific aspects that specifically affect dogs. herpesvirus.

 - High-resolution ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
-In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. examinations enable early detection of developmental disorders in the fetusThe fetus is a developmental stage of a mammal in the womb that follows after it has passed through the embryonic phase.
-In humans, the term fetus is used from the 9th week of pregnancy until birth. and can provide indications of impending abortions (e.g. missing heartbeat, decrease in amniotic fluid volume).
+In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. examinations enable early detection of developmental disorders in the fetus and can provide indications of impending abortions (e.g., missing heartbeat, reduced amniotic fluid volume).

 Therapy